thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

 meta:
   description: >-
     Celebrate this 2019 Christmas party sailing the beautiful Gold Coast with Sailing in Paradise.
-Packages for up to 30 people.
-Call Now 0438915222.
+Packages for up to 5 to 50 people.
-  title: Gold Coast Christmas Party Cruise | Sailing in Paradise
+  title: Gold Coast Christmas Party Boat | Sailing in Paradise
 ---